-July 1, Wednesday

 In Air to Houston, Texas-

 We finally are on our way... to Houston, but that is better than nothing.
-Saying goodbye to everyone at home was difficult.
-I cried like a baby.
-I still feel emotional, but I am handling myself well enough.
 This is almost too good to be true.
 Everything I've talked about, dreamed about, for the past few years, is finally becoming a reality.

 I am going to Africa.
-I'm fulfilling God's calling.
+I'm obeying God's calling for me.

 I feel a great sense of both peace and terror at the same time, if that is possible.
 I know that God will take care of me.
 I am safe in the shadow of His wings.
 The terror I feel is not for my well-being.
 I am leaving that all up to the Lord.
 I'm scared about my reaction to this trip.
 During these next two weeks, I want to do all that God wants me to do in Kenya.
 I don't want to let Him down.
 I don't want to be less than who He has called me to be.
 The thought terrifies me.